Backpacking New Zealand: The Essential Guide

 Chances are you’ll probably end up in Auckland before you leave New Zealand.
 The city itself is good, with lots to see and do, but for me, it was not as good as the rest of the country.

 There are much better places to visit while in the country and I would only recommend spending a few days here.

 I can’t really pinpoint what it was about Auckland that I didn’t like, but I just didn’t get a feeling for the place.
 It reminded a little of bit of Sydney, which I didn’t like either.

-That said, there’s some great spots in and around the city, especially the ancient volcano and Mission Beach which are definitely worth visits!
+That said, there are some great spots in and around the city, especially the ancient volcano and Mission Beach which are definitely worth visits!

-Christchurch is on the above list, but for the same reasons it is also on this list.
+Christchurch is on the above list, but for the same reasons, it’s also on this list.
 With the city in a state of flux, it can take some getting used to and there is not an awful to do besides work if you live there.

 You should visit Christchurch, but if you are backpacking and not working, then I would only stay for a few days.